CosmosDB/labs/dotnet/labs/05-build_net_app.md

         [19065] Candies, ALMOND JOY Candy Bar   Hershey Food Corp.
     ```

-    > Note that the results are coming form multiple partitions.
+> Note that the results are coming from multiple partitions.

+> If this is your final lab, follow the steps in [Removing Lab Assets](11-cleaning_up.md) to remove all lab resources.